 Antibiotics are some of the most frequently prescribed medicines.
-They work by killing or preventing bacteria from multiplying and spreading.
-Antibiotics can be used to treat potentially life-threatening conditions such as pneumonia or relatively mild conditions such as acne.
+They work by killing bacteria or preventing bacteria from multiplying and spreading.
+Antibiotics can be used to treat potentially life-threatening conditions such as pneumonia or other conditions such as acne.

 Although antibiotics are useful in a wide variety of infections, it's important to understand that antibiotics only treat bacterial infections.
 Antibiotics are useless against viral infections such as the common cold, or fungal infections such as ringworm.
 Your GP can best decide if an antibiotic is right for your condition.

 Types of antibiotics